News

 In the master’s category, anthropology student Alyssa Carpenter won first place for her presentation, “The Origin of 20 Guns Recovered in Savannah, Georgia.”
 Runner-up and people’s choice awards went to ecology and conservation biology student Julia Tapilatu for “Safeguarding Zebra Shark Population through Research and Conservation Efforts.”

 The 3MT® competition, developed by the University of Queensland (Australia) in 2008, gives students three minutes to present a compelling oration of their research and its significance to a general audience, using just one slide.
-The event helps students develop their communications and presentation skills and as a venue to showcase graduate student research.
+The event helps students develop their communication and presentation skills, while serving as a venue to showcase graduate student research.

 The Graduate and Professional School, along with co-sponsors the Center for Teaching Excellence and the University Writing Center, hosted the event in Rudder Forum before a record live audience of over 170 people in Rudder Forum and streamed for viewers worldwide on Zoom.
 Dr. Adam Seipp, professor of history and associate dean for graduate studies in the College of Arts and Sciences served as master of ceremonies.